micahwierenga/js-functions-and-scope/readme.md

 - Explain what happens before JavaScript code is executed.
 - Explain the difference between local and global scope.

-For more details about functions and scope [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).
+For more details about functions and scope, click [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.